sargentJE/myvision-guide-generator/README.md

 ### What It Does

 - **🚀 Instant Guide Generation:** Type a topic, get a professional learning guide in 30 seconds
+- **� Real-Time Streaming:** Watch guides being generated in real-time with intelligent AI response streaming
+- **🧠 Chain of Thought Display:** See the AI's reasoning process as it develops educational content (enabled by default)
-- **📝 Two Input Methods:** Quick topic-based guides or personalized guides from training session transcripts
+- **�📝 Two Input Methods:** Quick topic-based guides or personalized guides from training session transcripts
 - **📄 Professional Output:** Word documents with MyVision branding or markdown for technical users
 - **🎯 Accessibility Focus:** Specialized for screen readers, magnification, voice control, and assistive technologies
 - **🔄 Organized Workflow:** Automatically saves guides to organized desktop folders with timestamps